insanity54/docs-1/docs/reference/client-library.md

 }
 ```

 Note that not all `UnixFS` entries returned by the iterator represent files.
-If `entry.type == 'directory'`, the entry represents a directory and contains no data itself, just links to other entries.
+If `entry.type == 'directory'`, the entry represents a directory and contains no data itself, it just links to other entries.

 For more details on `UnixFS` objects, see [the README file in the `UnixFS` GitHub repository](https://github.com/ipfs/js-ipfs-unixfs/blob/master/packages/ipfs-unixfs/README.md).